pebble-dev/rebblestore-api/README.md

 Please [format your code with go fmt](https://blog.golang.org/go-fmt-your-code) and run `go test` before committing your changes.
 Some editor plugins (such as vim-go) should be able to do this automatically before save.

+You should start by checking the `docs/` folder!

 ### Code Structure

 * The core of the backend is an HTTP server powered by [Go's http library](https://golang.org/pkg/net/http/) as well as [the gorilla/mux URL router and dispatcher](https://github.com/gorilla/mux);
-* URLs are routed in `routes.go` (each URL gets its custom handler across multiple files);
+* URLs are routed in `rebbleHandlers/routes.go` (each URL gets its custom handler across multiple files);
 * When a valid URL is accessed, the corresponding handler is called.
-For example, `{server}/admin/version` is served by `AdminVersionHandler` in `admin.go`;
+For example, `{server}/admin/version` is served by `AdminVersionHandler` in `rebbleHandlers/admin.go`;
-* `admin.go` serves the database builder (used the first time you run the backend, or every time you add new columns to the DB that require data from the Pebble App Store archive);
+* `rebbleHandlers/admin.go` serves the database builder (used the first time you run the backend, or every time you add new columns to the DB that require data from the Pebble App Store archive);
-* `application.go` defines application structures (namely `RebbleApplication`), populates them, and handles most requests pertaining to the applications themselves;
+* `rebbleHandlers/application.go` defines application structures (namely `RebbleApplication`), populates them, and handles most requests pertaining to the applications themselves;
-* `boot.go` handles the mobile application URI bootstrap, as [described on the wiki](https://github.com/pebble-dev/wiki/wiki/Mobile-Application-URI-Bootstrap).
+* `rebbleHandlers/boot.go` handles the mobile application URI bootstrap, as [described on the wiki](https://github.com/pebble-dev/wiki/wiki/Mobile-Application-URI-Bootstrap).